aryamanan/Cab_Data/README.md

 **Recommendation:**
 Although Yellow Cab dominated key cities like New York, Chicago, and Los Angeles, it's recommended to expand its presence in Miami, Silicon Valley, and Orange County to maximize profitability.

-To further solidify its position, Yellow Cab should consider enhancing its services and offers in order to attract a wider customer base.
-By analyzing specific factors influencing customer preferences, Yellow Cab can tailor its strategies to tap into untapped markets effectively.

-In summary, the comprehensive analysis of taxi cab data underscores Yellow Cab's superior performance in terms of profitability, customer reach, and geographical coverage.
-This overview encapsulates the project's objectives, methods, findings, and actionable recommendations, all of which can be elaborated upon in an interview setting.